Remix.run Logo

 Instead, they're almost always trained with (what we see as, but they literally do not) multi-character tokens as the atomic unit, so 'strawberry' is spelled 'Ⰹ⧏⏃'.
 Processing that is only 3 sequential steps, only 3 complete runs through the entire LLM.
 But it needs to encounter enough relevant text in training to be able to figure out that 'Ⰹ' somehow has 1 'r' in it, '⧏' has 0 'r's, and '⏃' has 2 'r's, which really not a lot of text demonstrates, to be able to count the 'r's in 'Ⰹ⧏⏃ correctly.

-Easy choice, but leads to this stupid misundertanding being absolutely everywhere and just by itself doing an enormous amount of damage to peoples' ability to understand what is about to happen.
+Easy choice, but leads to this stupid misundertanding being absolutely everywhere and just by itself doing an enormous amount of damage to peoples' ability to understand what is happening and about to happen.